neomutt/flatcap-brain-dump/work-files/menu/spager/pfile.md

 # Layers / Rows

 Layer 1 contains Rows 1-10          Array: Row1..10
 Layer 2 deletes even Rows           Array: Row1,3,5,7,9 Layer 3 inserts 2 Rows              Array: Row1,3,5,N,M,7,9

-Layers want to be indepdendent of each other => no pointers?
+Layers want to be independent of each other => no pointers?
     NO.  Need pointers or there's too much duplication => ARRAY of `Row *`
-    => don't need row numbers (each Layer is complete)
+    => don't need Row numbers (each Layer is complete)

 Layer2: dup_layer(L1); manipulate

-Could use layers for weeding / hdr_order
+Could use Layers for weeding / hdr_order
 When freeing Layer, need to know which Rows are ours?
     => ref count Rows
     => dup_layer() incs ref-count